maxfinanger/4610-Midterm-Submission1/README.md

 # 4610-Midterm-Submission1

-Vehicle Routing Problem Using Quantum-Inspired Evolutionary Algorithms
+Vehicle Routing Problem Using Quantum-Inspired Evolutionary Algorithms.

 ## Objective: Develop and implement a Genetic Algorithm (GA) to solve a basic combinatorial